mohamedhayibor/finance_for_hackers/README.md

 > today's value of tomorrow's cash flow. (inverse of FV)

-If you are selling anything today (laptop, business...) you would want to calculate the present value and ideally sell it at a price higher than that amount.
+If you are selling anything today (laptop, business...), you would want to calculate the present value and ideally sell it at a price higher than that amount.

 The inverse relationship between (future value or payment and interest rate) is the reason why "when rates go up, prices go down and vice versa).
 By the way, feel pround, some finance graduates can't explain this concept.

 ### Net Present Value [NPV]

 > This discounts all future cash flows to the present and then determines if the present value of the inflows is greater or less than your initial investment.
-Tip: When choosing from a bunch of project, pick the one with the highest NPV.
+Tip: When choosing from a bunch of projects, pick the one with the highest NPV.

 As the concept is pretty close to PV, NPV determines how much your individual projects are worth today.